ansible-community/antsibull-nox/docs/config-file.md

     Refer to the [documentation of antsibull-docs](https://ansible.readthedocs.io/projects/antsibull-docs/collection-docs/) for more information.

 * `extra_collections: list[str]` (default `[]`):
-  Allows to ensure that further collections will be added to the search path.
+  Ensure that further collections will be added to the search path.
   This is important when setting `validate_collection_refs="all"`.

 ### Example code